tomthemod/powerplatform-mcp/README.md

 - contactquotes_association: contact (N) ↔ quote (N)
 ```

-## Integration with AI Assistants

-These prompts are particularly valuable when used with AI assistants like GitHub Copilot that can integrate with MCP.

-### GitHub Copilot Examples
+## Prompt Examples

-Here are some examples of how you can interact with GitHub Copilot using the PowerPlatform MCP prompts:
+Here are some examples of how you can interact with assistant using the PowerPlatform MCP prompts:

-#### 1. Entity Understanding
+### 1. Entity Understanding

-You can ask GitHub Copilot about entities in natural language:
+You can ask assistant about entities in natural language:

 ```
 User: "Tell me about the Account entity in our PowerPlatform environment"

-GitHub Copilot: Let me fetch the entity overview for you...
+Response:
 [uses ENTITY_OVERVIEW prompt internally]

 Here's what I found about the Account entity: